Shamsīyah: Contact with travellers

 The Venetian traveller Ambrosio Bembo, who passed through the Ottoman Empire in 1671–1675, noted the presence of five different Christian sects in the city of Diyarbakır (located near Mardin).
 Among them were the Shamsīyah, who Bembo wrote "were, and still are, worshippers of the sun".
 The Shamsīyah were considered by the French author Michel Febvre in 1675 to be one of the "fourteen nations" of the Ottoman Empire.
 Febvre classified them among various "heretical" eastern Christian groups and noted that they had only recently converted from paganism.
 The German explorer Carsten Niebuhr passed through Mardin in 1766 and noted the presence of the Shamsīyah there.
 Niebuhr spoke with an old man belonging to the group, who claimed that many of the villages in Tur Abdin had in his youth adhered to their religion but that they by this point were limited to only about a hundred families living in two districts in Mardin and they nominally adhered to the Syriac Orthodox Church.
 Niebuhr concluded based on the practices he observed that the Shamsīyah were probably adherents of a remnant of the pre-Christian religion in the region.

 The Anglican missionary Joseph Wolff, who passed through Mardin in 1824, noted that the Shamsīyah told him that they worshipped "the sun, the moon, and the stars" and that the sun was "their malech, their king"; based on phonetic comparisons Wolff came to the bizarre conclusion that they were idolaters who worshipped the god Moloch.
 Wolff also noted that they although they dressed like Syriac Christians, they did not intermarry with other members of the Syriac Orthodox Church.
 According to the British author James Silk Buckingham, the Shamsīyah in 1827 remained "quite distinct, both in belief and practice" and were still sometimes observed to rever the sun.
 Silk Buckingham claimed that they by this time encompassed about a thousand families.
 The Austrian historian Joseph von Hammer-Purgstall still considered the Shamsīyah to "worship only the sun" in 1836.

 The American missionary Horatio Southgate visited the Shamsīyah in the hills surrounding Mardin in 1837.
 Southgate reported that they at this time called themselves "sons of Ishmael", though he believed this was only to evade the suspicion of the Ottoman authorities.
+By 1837, there were around 1,250 Shamsīyah living in Mardin, in 250 households.